npgsql/npgsql/doc/migration-3.0.md

 The following is a *non-exhaustive* list of things that changed.
 If you run against a breaking change not documented here, please let us know and we'll add it.

+## Major

+* Support for .NET 2.0, .NET 3.5 and .NET 4.0 has been dropped - you will have to upgrade to .NET 4.5 to use Npgsql 3.0.
+  We'll continue to do bugfixes on the 2.2 branch for a while on a best-effort basis.
+* The Entity Framework provider packages have been renamed to align with Microsoft's new naming.
+  The new packages are *EntityFramework5.Npgsql* and *EntityFramework6.Npgsql*.
+EntityFramework7.Npgsql is in alpha.

 ## SSL

 * Npgsql 2.2 didn't perform validation on the server's certificate by default, so self-signed certificate were accepted.